 Excessive aggression in children however, has been linked to children who may have suffered from childhood abuse, beatings, witnessing hostility within a marriage, etc. So what can we do?
 For starters, when our children are young even toddlers we need to recognize these behaviors and teach them healthy ways to channel their aggression/express their feelings.
 Depending on the child writing, dancing, drawing, singing, fixing things etc are all different ways a child can use their talents to express themselves.

 Healthy self-esteem is challenged in most children during their early years, but the insecurities they may feel does not always have a negative effect on their behavior in relation to other children.
 Both the bully and the child being bullied are experiencing different forms of insecurity.
 As parents it is important to support our children so they will be able to build their self-esteem.
 We need to let them know when they make good decisions to encourage them to make more.
-We need to exemplify the behaviors that we want our little ones to learn.
-We need to model self-assurance, strength, positive thinking, self-awareness, self-control, contentment, etc.
+Personally, we need to exemplify the behaviors that we want our little ones to learn.
+As adults, we need to model self-assurance, strength, positive thinking, self-awareness, self-control, contentment, etc.